kebman/Logical-gates-with-PHP/README.md

-Logical-gates-with-PHP
+Logical gates with PHP
 ======================

 A class of logical gates with PHP

 Just for fun.

-Untested.
+Untested...